tokio-rs/website/content/tokio/tutorial/channels.md

 unpredictable ways.

 Tokio takes care to avoid implicit queuing.
-A big part of this is the fact that async operation are lazy.
+A big part of this is the fact that async operations are lazy.
 Consider the following:

 ```rust
 # fn async_op() {}